andraugust/andraugust.github.io/quantum-1.md

 ## Last

-States, operators, and principals wrap up the first part of QM.
-They lay the foundation over which more interesting systems can be modeling, such as particles, forces, dynamics, and entanglement, all of which will be covered in the posts that follow.
+States, operators, and principles wrap up the first part of QM.
+They lay the foundation for modeling more interesting systems — particles, forces, dynamics, and entanglement — which the next posts will cover.
 To be continued…